timbeaudet/knowledge_base/faq/today.md

 ## Objectives for the day:

-- Update KPI for marketing things.
-- Perhaps some idea generation.
-- Perhaps some idea organization.
-- Working on creating marketing material and presentation for Unreal Florida Competition.
+- Creating marketing material and a presentation for Unreal Florida Competition.
+- Create 4 awesome screenshots.
+- Presentation video that is no-longer than 6 minutes.
+- Gameplay video that is 30-60 seconds. (gameplay footage and sounds)
+-

 # Purpose